Disil/edubridge/README.md

 # edubridge
 A website to choose college majors based on grades, skills, and hobbies

+I've been doing all of this thing wrongly.
+I've restarted development.

 ## todo list:
 ### login
 - login page